 Workload SRA: Therapeutic Intervention = 95min NSRA: Functional Centre Activities = 40 min.
-Service Activity Attendance Day - Face-to-Face = 1 Service Activity Visits - Face-to-Face =1 (optional) Caseload Active Carryover = 1 Category of Service Recipient Client hospital
+Service Activity Attendance Day - In Person = 1 Visits - In Person =1 (optional) Caseload Active Carryover = 1 Category of Service Recipient Client hospital

 You attend a 50-minute case conference with other service providers in preparation for an ISSP meeting for a child on your caseload.
 This is the first time this month that you have done work on behalf of this client.
 How would you record the workload, service activity and caseload status statistics?